 Lucas Apa, a hacker and penetration expert with Seattle-based security company IOActive, says “nothing can be 100 percent secure.
 Because technology isn’t static.
 New technology emerges faster than security experts are able to find and remediate vulnerabilities.”

-So we’re screwed, right?
-Not exactly.
-Though there’s always some chance a bad-intentioned hacker (or you know, the NSA) could get their mitts onto your emails, texts, and social media, there are concrete steps that even tech-phobes can and should take to secure their online activity.
+Thankfully though, technology has adapted to these scary times, and there are plenty of measures you can take to protect your online (and offline) accounts.
+So although there’s always some chance a bad-intentioned hacker (or you know, the NSA) could get their mitts onto your email address, texts, and social media, things like password managers and two-factor authentication are concrete steps that even tech-phobes can (and should) take to secure their online activity.

-Complex spoke with Apa, who shared several security recommendations to make your devices and private accounts as secure as they can be:
+Complex spoke with Apa, who shared several security recommendations for how to keep your devices, accounts, private information safe online: